- What is Adaptations?

 For example, what is CASL?
 What is Lit Club?

-In your intake and orientation, Alex will go through each program description.
+In your intake and orientation, Isabelle will go through each program description.
 In the meantime, click here for a description of our programs.

 I've been formally diagnosed with a learning disability and have a master's degree.